-Samsung The Frame 2025 is a television unlike any other – and although competition has emerged for it, it still does it best.
-The matte panel, flush mounting with the wall, and a single thin cable thanks to the One Connect module make the device resemble a picture more than any other screen.
-The Art Store app continues to offer the best scans of artworks on the market (even if they are subscription-based), and with interchangeable frames, we can adapt the TV to the interior almost like a piece of furniture.
-As for the picture itself, since we are also talking about an ordinary television, there are no major changes, but there are also no disappointments compared to last year’s model LS03D.
-The Frame still offers high native contrast and solid brightness at 600 nits, which combined with the matte finish provides very comfortable daytime use.
-The colours are not as vibrant as in glossy screens, but against the backdrop of competitive matte constructions, they perform the best.
+Samsung The Frame 2025 is a television unlike any other – and even though competition has emerged, it still does it best.
+The matte display, flush mounting with the wall, and a single thin cable thanks to the One Connect module make the device resemble a painting more than any other screen.
+The Art Store app continues to offer the best art scans on the market (even if they are subscription-based), and with interchangeable frames, we can adapt the TV to our interior almost like a piece of furniture.
+As for the picture itself, because we are also talking about an ordinary television, there are no significant changes, but also no disappointments compared to last year's LS03D model.
+The Frame still offers a high native contrast and solid brightness at 600 nits, which, combined with the matte finish, provides very comfortable daytime use.
+The colours are not as vibrant as in glossy screens, but against the backdrop of competing matte constructions – they perform the best.
 A novelty is the 144 Hz refresh rate, although in practice, mainly PC gamers will benefit from it.
-Indeed, in terms of gaming features, The Frame has nearly everything: low input lag, variable refresh rate (VRR) support, automatic game mode (ALLM), Game Bar, and a unique motion smoother designed for games.
+And indeed – in terms of gaming features, The Frame has almost everything: low input lag, variable refresh rate (VRR) support, auto low latency mode (ALLM), Game Bar, and a unique motion smoother designed for games.
 Unfortunately, not everything is as perfect as it might seem.
 Why?
-Because the HGiG mode is missing, which has suddenly disappeared from the latest version of the Tizen system.
-Samsung really should respond to this, as for many gamers it is a key element in choosing a screen.
+Well, because the HGiG mode is missing, which suddenly disappeared from the latest version of the Tizen system.
+And Samsung really should respond here because for many gamers, it’s a crucial aspect of choosing a screen.
 And we fully understand that.
-Even though LS03F The Frame 2025 does not bring greater revolutions, it is still a unique television that, apart from its appearance, offers quite solid picture quality and extensive gaming features.
-It’s a pity that year after year we also receive new compromises.
+Even though LS03F The Frame 2025 does not bring significant revolutions, it remains a unique television that, aside from its appearance, offers a quite solid picture and extensive gaming features.
+It’s just a shame that year after year we also get new compromises.

 Sony Bravia 5 is a continuation of the iconic X90L model, and it's evident that the manufacturer aimed to take a step forward.
 A greater number of backlighting zones have been implemented, which makes the contrast seem better in many scenes, and the blacks appear deeper than its predecessor.
 The 120 Hz panel and MotionFlow system allow the smoothness of the image to be tailored to personal preferences – from a slight cinematic texture to crystal-smooth motion in sports and games.
 This is equipment that does not shy away from any content, as regardless of whether we are watching a match, an action film, or a concert, the image maintains clarity and character.
 However, the true strength of the Bravia 5 lies in the XR processor.
 It is this that makes older materials look better than they should – upscaling works like magic, smoothing out noise, improving gradation, and providing consistency even with lower-quality content.
 Thanks to this, in everyday use, the Bravia 5 can surprise, as instead of struggling with signal imperfections, it draws out the maximum.
 Additionally, there is excellent colour reproduction after calibration and dynamic tone mapping along with Dolby Vision mode, which allows one to enjoy details even in difficult, contrasted scenes.
 However, it cannot be hidden that in several moments, the Bravia 5 has disappointed us quite significantly.
 Despite the greater number of zones, brightness and contrast are not always better than in the X90L – sometimes they even perform worse.
 This raises a sense of wasted potential, as we were counting on a greater qualitative leap.
 After all, we are talking about a true MINI-LED television here.
 Nevertheless, the Bravia 5 remains an excellent television for those who want to enjoy primarily image quality.
 If you are looking for a model that can impress with motion smoothness, extracts details from difficult scenes, and works wonders with older materials, the Bravia 5 will surely meet those expectations.
 It's a television that sometimes struggles to keep up with the competition in certain aspects, but it still holds its own with what Sony does best – cinematic imagery.